-Ed Snider, University of Maryland alumnus ’55, and founder of the Ed Snider Center, passed away in April 2016.
-Ed was an international sports and marketing visionary.
+Ed Snider, University of Maryland alumnus ’55, and founder of the Ed Snider Center passed away in April 2016.
+Snider was an international sports and marketing visionary.
 After earning an accounting degree from the University of Maryland and passing the CPA exam, he worked one week as an accountant.
-Ed and his partner then started their own record distribution business from the back of his car.
+Snider and his partner then started their own record distribution business from the back of his car.
 During that period, he co-founded the National Association of Record Merchandisers (NARM), which exists to this day.

-To learn more about Ed, read a story about him in the Smith Business magazine.
+To learn more about Snider, read a story about him in the Smith Business magazine.